Arabic is the official language of Egypt, and Egyptian Arabic is the spoken dialect of Arabic that is used by Egyptians.

 Who speaks Egyptian Arabic?

 Egyptian Arabic is the first language of 92 million Egyptians.
-Egypt is the most populous country in the Arab world, and so Egyptian Arabic is the most widely spoken Arabic dialect.
+Egypt is the most populous country in the Arab world, and so its Arabic is the most widely spoken Arabic dialect.

 Egyptian Arabic is understood by almost all of the 300+ million Arabic speakers in the world, thanks to the Egyptian cinema and media industry.
 It is spoken primarily in Egypt, but listened to across many countries.

 How is it different from Modern Standard Arabic (Classical Arabic)?

 Modern Standard Arabic is the standard literary Arabic that is written and read in every Arabic speaking country.
 It is based on and similar to Classical Arabic, which is the Arabic of the Qur’an (the holy book of Islam) and early Islamic texts.